csmc-vaneykjlab/pine/examples/single fold change PTM/README.md

 This guide will walk you through an example PINE analysis using for single fold changes PTMs.

 ## Download the example files
-You'll need the [single-fold-change-data.csv](https://raw.githubusercontent.com/csmc-vaneykjlab/pine/master/examples/single%20fold%20change%20PTM/single-fold-change-data.csv) and [mouse.fasta](https://raw.githubusercontent.com/csmc-vaneykjlab/pine/master/examples/single%20fold%20change%20PTM/mouse.fasta) to run this example.
+Download [example-mouse-single-fold-change.zip](https://raw.githubusercontent.com/csmc-vaneykjlab/pine/master/examples/single%20fold%20change%20PTM/files/example-mouse-single-fold-change.zip) and extract the contents.

 ## Open PINE and set the run parameters
 Make sure PINE was able to find your Cytoscape.exe and ClueGO configuration folder.
 You'll need to provide the locations if it can't find them.
-- Select the **single-fold-change-data.csv** as your input file.
+- Select the **example-mouse-single-FC.csv** that was downloaded as your input file.
 - Set type to **Single fold change PTM**.
 - Select an output directory to write your results.
 - Set the species to **mouse**.
-- Select the **mouse.fasta** as your fasta file.
+- Select the **example-mouse-uniprot.fasta** that saw downloaded as your fasta file.
 - Set the enzyme to **Typsin**.
 - Set the modifications to **S,T,Y**.
 - Set fold change cutoff to **0**.
 - Set p-value cutoff to **0.05**.
 - **Uncheck** outline significant.
-- **Uncheck** exclude ambiguity.
+- **Check** exclude ambiguity.
 - Set database to **both**.
-- Set confidence score to **0.15**.
+- Set confidence score to **0.4**.
 - Set # of interactors to **0**.
-- Set visualize to **all**.
+- Set visualize to **pathways**.
 - Set ClueGO grouping to **medium**.
 - Set ClueGO p-value to **0.05**.
 - Do not add a reference file.